 2. To encourage the development of large and small muscles.

-3. To help the child learn good health habits.
+3. To help your child learn good health habits.

 1. To develop the feelings of competence and satisfaction in the mastery of new skills.